Mixed-data sampling (MIDAS) Transformer

 • name (str) – A specific name for the scaler

 • n_jobs (int) – The number of jobs to run in parallel.
-Parallel jobs are created only when a Sequence[TimeSeries] is passed as input to a method, parallelising operations regarding different TimeSeries.
+Parallel jobs are created only when a Sequence[TimeSeries] is passed as input to a method, parallelizing operations regarding different TimeSeries.
 Defaults to 1 (sequential).
 Setting the parameter to -1 means using all the available processors.
-Note: for a small amount of data, the parallelisation overhead could end up increasing the total required amount of time.
+Note: for a small amount of data, the parallelization overhead could end up increasing the total required amount of time.

 • verbose (bool) – Optionally, whether to print operations progress